 So here’s how it works….First, my students choose a stencil from the basket and trace the picture with a pencil.
 (While modeling I teach them this is a good time to BRAINSTORM their ideas for their story.)

-On each stencil I have written with a Sharpie vocabulary words that I predict they may want to use in their stories as a form of support.
-The words also help my writers come up with ideas for their sentences.
+On each stencil, I have used a Sharpie to write vocabulary words that I predict they may want to use in their stories.
+This helps support their spelling and gives them ideas for their sentences.

-Then, I teach my students good writers check over their writing and reread it to make sure it makes sense.
+Students then use the “Good Writers” checklist to check over their writing and make sure it makes sense.

-Last, if they have time they can use my special markers, crayons, colored pencils to illustrate their story.
+Finally, if there is enough time, students can use my special markers, crayons, colored pencils to illustrate their story.

 - My students are SUCCESSFUL writers!

-- This writing center supports all levels of writers, our low babies are not afraid and our high kiddos find ways to write to show off what they know.
+- This writing center supports all levels of writers.
+The appropriate supports are set in place for struggling writers, while the high kiddos find ways to write to show off what they know.

-So here is how to make them: laminate whole plain file folders, cut them into fourths and take them to the die cut machine.
-Die cut things that are high interest to your students (stars, cupcakes, dinosaurs, flowers, dolphins, rockets…) Throw out the die cut piece and write the words you think they may need while writing their story with a permanent pen.
+Simply laminate whole plain file folders, cut them into fourths and take them to the die cut machine.
+Die-cut things that are of high interest to your students (stars, cupcakes, dinosaurs, flowers, dolphins, rockets…) Throw out the die-cut piece and write the words you think they may need while writing their story with a permanent pen.
 Viola!
-You have a new center your kids will love!!!
+You have a new center your kids will love for years to come!!!

-If you like this idea but you don’t have access to die cuts or you are too busy enjoying the spring sunshine grading papers and lesson planning, you can check out my YEAR LONG Writing Picture Prompts Bundle (100 prompts) at a great discount!
+If you like this idea but you don’t have access to die-cuts or you are too busy enjoying the spring sunshine grading papers and lesson planning, you can check out my YEAR LONG Writing Picture Prompts Bundle (100 prompts)!